evennia/evennia/docs/sphinx/source/wiki/DefaultCommandHelp.rst

            @dig house:myrooms.MyHouseTypeclass
            @dig sheer cliff;cliff;sheer = climb up, climb down

         This command is a convenient way to build rooms quickly; it creates the new room and you can optionally set up exits back and forth between your current room and the new one.
 You can add as many aliases as you like to the name of the room and the exits in question; an example would be 'north;no;n'.

 @examine
 ~~~~~~~~

 -  ``key`` = ``@examine``
--  ``aliases`` = ``@ex, ex, exam, examine``
+-  ``aliases`` = ``examine, @ex, ex, exam``
 -  `locks <Locks.html>`_ = ``cmd:perm(examine) or perm(Builders)``
 -  `help\_category <HelpSystem.html>`_ = ``Building``
 -  [`HelpSystem <HelpSystem.html>`_\ #Auto-help\_system Auto-help]